MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 | XDT_MicrosoftApplicationInsights_Java      | Flag to control if Java agent is included.         | `0` or `1` (only applicable in Windows). |

 > [!NOTE]
-> Profiler and Snapshot Debugger are not available for Java applications.
+> Profiler and Snapshot Debugger aren't available for Java applications.

 ### [Node.js](#tab/nodejs)